mafrego/docs-oshwapp/README.md

 - Neo4j Enterprise Edition 4.0 [donwload](https://neo4j.com/download-center/#enterprise) or, preferably, run Neo4j in Docker [how-to](https://neo4j.com/developer/docker-run-neo4j/)
 - Node.js latest LTS version (includes npm) [download](https://nodejs.org/it/download/)

-We also assume that you have your own AWS account and you are able to manage S3 Buckets in order to upload images and BOM.csv files.
+We also assume that you have your own AWS account and you are able to manage S3 Buckets in order to upload images and [`yourProject-BOM.csv`](https://github.com/mafrego/docs-oshwapp/blob/master/OSHWBOMprotocol.md) files.

 ### Clone repository